akradin/circle/README.md

 2. I have only used flexbox a couple of times but I figured it would eliminate so this was a good opportunity for me to dig deep into it, have a responsive grid and not rely on BootStrap
-3. I know for large scale websites relying on overuse of class names can cause issues so I tried to make this not happen
+3. I know for large scale websites relying on overuse of class names can cause issues so I tried to avoid that.